 The Bank is also a primary partner for the Tallgrass Artist Residency, a program of the Kansas Creative Arts Industries Commission.
 The annual Tallgrass Artist Residency exhibition is hosted at The Bank Art Space every autumn.

-The Bank Art Space is a project of the CLE, a 501(c)(3) organization based in Matfield Green.
-The mission of CLE is to support the arts and community in Matfield Green, Kansas and the Flint Hills.
+The Bank Art Space is a project of Matfield Green Works, a 501(c)(3) organization based in Matfield Green.
+The mission of MGW is to connect people to the earth and each other through art and the Tallgrass Prairie.

 In February of 2019, MGW purchased the building and will begin a full-scale renovation of the space.
 While initial renovations of the space allowed The Bank to operate for 6 successful years, the time has come to address large structural issues and add certain modern conveniences that we have hitherto been without: namely running water and a restroom.
 We will include more detailed and updated plans for the building as the plan progresses.
 If you are interested in supporting this project, please consider making a donation.